awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 ## Step 7: Clean Up Your Example Resources<a name="lambda-edge-how-it-works-tutorial-cleanup-resources"></a>

-If you created an S3 bucket and CloudFront distribution just for this tutorial, as a learning exercise, make sure to delete the AWS resources that you allocated so that you no longer accrue charges\.
+If you created an Amazon S3 bucket and CloudFront distribution just for this tutorial, delete the AWS resources that you allocated so that you no longer accrue charges\.
 After you delete your AWS resources, any content that you added is no longer available\.

 **Tasks**
 + [ Delete the S3 Bucket](#lambda-edge-how-it-works-tutorial-delete-bucket)